 Another recent studyii cited institutions receive 37% of their data from third party sources.
 If every line of defense is essentially built on the validity of data, it is shocking to read in the same survey that 44% of those institutions have only initiated or do not have a data quality strategy at all.

 Reliable master and reference data deserves a lot more attention than it receives in the headlines.
 What good does any failsafe procedure or oversight provide if the foundation has not been verified?
 How to build a master data strategy to protect against compliance risk?

 - Primary source

 - Guaranteed data integrity

-Step 3, To ensure the data integrity, all data and original documents and need to be in the original state, with no changes or adaptions.
+Step 3 To ensure the data integrity, all data and original documents need to be in the original state, with no changes or adaptions.